 - Warm corn tortillas, chopped onions. chopped cilantro, salsa, crumbled Queso Fresco, lime wedges.

-- Season the pork with salt and pepper.
+- Pat the pork dry with paper towels.
+Season the pork with salt and pepper.

-- Close the lid and make sure the valve is in the sealed position.
+- Close the lid and seal the pot making sure the valve is in the sealed position.
 Cook on HIGH pressure for 60 minutes.
-Let the pressure release naturally for 15 minutes before fully releasing the pressure.
-Then remove the lid.
+After the cooking time is done, allow the pressure to release naturally for 15 minutes then, release the remaining pressure and open the lid.

-- Remove the pork from the pressure cooker and shred the meat.
-Meanwhile turn the pressure cooker to "Saute" mode and reduce the liquid for about 5 minutes.
+- With a slotted spoon, remove the pork from the pressure cooker leaving the cooking liquid in the pot.
+Click the "saute" function and reduce the cooking liquid for about 5 minutes then, press cancel.
 Taste for seasoning.

-- Return the shredded pork to the instant pot and toss to get the meat all coated with the cooking liquid.
+- Meanwhile, shred the pork.
+Return the meat to the instant pot and toss it until well coated with the cooking liquid.
 Press "cancel" to turn off the heat.

-- Turn on the oven broiler to high.
+- Turn on the oven broiler.
 The oven rack should be at about 6 inches from the heat source.

-- Transfer the pork to a baking sheet and spread the meat into an even layer.
-Spoon about 2 – 3 tablespoons of the cooking liquid over the pork and broil for about 4-5 minutes or or until the edges of the pork begin browning.
+- Transfer some of the pork to a baking sheet, spreading the meat into an even layer.
+Spoon about 2 – 3 tablespoons of the cooking liquid over the pork and broil until the edges of the pork begin browning, about 2-4 minutes.
 Remove the baking sheet from the oven and with a spatula, flip the meat over.
-Broil for an additional 4 -5 minutes to get the meat browned and crispy on the edges.
+Broil until your desired doneness (about 2-4 additional minutes or until crispy and golden brown).
 Remove from the oven.
-You can pour some extra cooking liquid over the pork or serve as is sprinkled with some chopped cilantro (optional).